superfly/docs/getting-started/troubleshooting.html.md

 })
 ```

-This example will work locally, but when you run `fly deploy` you’ll get the “app is listening on the incorrect address” warning.
+This example will work locally, but when you run `fly deploy` you’ll get the “app is not listening on the expected address” warning.

 You can modify the example to listen on host `0.0.0.0` and to print a log with the listening address: